MarlieI/Python-exercises/README.md

 # Python-exercises
 Learning python with challenges and exercises.
-This contains my answers.